mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 1. A set of outputs: e.g., `speechSynthesisAction = 'Can you see yourself working online?'`
 1. A transition function that takes a state, variable, and input and returns a state, variable, and output.

-If you are familiar with FSMs, the FSM we are using is a [mealy machine](https://en.wikipedia.org/wiki/Mealy_machine) extended with variables.
+If you are familiar with FSMs, the FSM we are using is a [mealy machine](https://en.wikipedia.org/wiki/Mealy_machine) extended with "variables".
 Like a mealy machine, it has the following constraints:

 * the state set is a [finite set](https://en.wikipedia.org/wiki/Finite_set)
-* the FSM can only be in one state in the state set
+* the FSM can only be in one state at a time in the state set
 * the transition function is deterministic; given a state, variable, and input the function always returns the same new state, new variable, and new output.